Skip to Main Navigation | Skip to Content

 The University of Central Missouri awards credit in transfer for undergraduate courses completed at colleges and universities accredited by the following regional accrediting agencies: North Central, Southern, Western, Middle States, Northwest, New England or accreditation through the Higher Learning Commission.
 Transfer credit will maintain its original letter grade and leveling.
 In addition, UCM's repeat policy will be applied to transfer credit without consideration of the repeat policy at the transfer institution.

-Transfer credit is evaluated on the same basis used for Central Missouri students.
-Applicants who hold an Associate of Arts (A.A.), Associate of Arts in Teacing (A.A.T.) or bachelor's degree from an accredited institution or have met the Missouri 42 hour General Education Core requirements are considered to have met UCM’s requirements in General Education, Divisions I and II.
-Transfer students who have completed the A.A., A.A.T., a bachelor's degree, or the 42 hour General Education Core must also complete additional institutional requirements in Divisions III and IV and any major specific General Education courses.
+Transfer credit is evaluated on the same basis used for UCM students.
+Applicants who hold an Associate of Arts (A.A.), Associate of Arts in Teacing (A.A.T.) or bachelor's degree from an accredited institution or have met the Missouri 42 hour General Education Core requirements are considered to have met UCM’s requirements in General Education.
+Transfer students who have completed the A.A., A.A.T., a bachelor's degree, or the 42 hour General Education Core must also complete any applicable major specific General Education courses.
 Note that the State of Missouri requires certain education courses for teacher certification.
 Transfer credit is not awarded for remedial courses.

 For those with degrees other than the A.A., A.A.T., or a bachelor's degree or who have not met the Missouri 42 hour General Education Core, the University reviews transcripts and accepts applicable credit toward UCM graduation on a course by course basis.
 Courses taken at a two year college will not be applicable toward upper level hour requirements although they may equate to or be substituted for upper level classes.